Short answer: An ambition to be totally transparent about what we do, warts and all

 Synthetic perfumes are available in their thousands, offer a fantastic palette of options for creativity, deliver consistent quality, more stable prices, provide full transparency on risk of allergies, and are heavily regulated to protect the user from harm, and to protect the environment.
 This means we can safely create unique new formulations reflecting the Scandinavian region using upwards of 50 different ingredients in each fragrance without it costing the earth.

 Short answer: By identifying an aspect of the Scandinavian region that is precious to its inhabitants and exotic to the outside world, then researching it and interpreting it via chemistry and creativity.

 Long answer: First things first, we are not perfumers, we are ambassadors for Scandinavia.
 Having lived here since the turn of the millennium, we have a healthy knowledge of the flora, climate and lifestyle of the Scandinavian region.
-Unlike many companies that simply buy off-the-shelf fragrances and then dress them up to be something unique, we make it very hard for ourselves since we aim to create the most authentic fragrance impressions of the Scandinavian region as possible.
+Unlike many off- the-shelf fragrances that are dressed up as something unique, we make it very hard for ourselves since we aim to create the most authentic fragrance impressions of the Scandinavian region as possible.
 A region few people understand in olfactory terms and a region of limited commercial history in industry terms.

 Short answer: Yes and no.

 We also have a set of standards and quality controls that we apply to all our suppliers, and we trust they will execute them.
-What we don’t always know in detail is how their own suppliers produce the ingredients for our products, or how they tend their crops.
-As a small company with small volumes, our ability to influence source production in complex supply chains is very limited so we constantly ask a lot of questions to ensure we understand the business, and to make sure we get the best - rather than the most standard – solutions.
+What we don’t always know in detail is how their own suppliers produce the ingredients for our products, or how those suppliers tend their crops.
+As a small company with small volumes, our ability to influence source production in complex supply chains is very limited so we constantly ask a lot of questions to ensure we understand the business, and to make sure we get the best – rather than the most standard – solutions.
 The more we can grow, the more influence we can have.

-Short answer: To get the most from your Skandinavisk candle we recommend burning in moderation and by following the instructions (below).
+Short answer: To get the most from your Skandinavisk candle we recommend burning in moderation and by following the instructions on the packaging.